jasonsbarr/how-to-think-like-a-programmer/manuscript/01-introduction.md

 The book is divided into 4 sections:

-1. Basic Programming
+1. Basic JavaScript Programming
-2. Intermediate JavaScript Topics
+2. Intermediate JavaScript Programming
 3. Algorithms and Program Design
 4. Final Project